 In recent years, we have expanded our work to focus on bridging the gap between the study and practice of International Relations.
 Thanks to generous support from the Carnegie Corporation of New York, our Strengthening the Links Initiative works to understand the relationship between IR scholarship and teaching, IR practiced by policymakers, IR views held by the public, and IR reporting and portrayal in the media.

-To date, this project has four major empirical components:
+To date, this project has several major empirical components:

 Our goal for data collection is to compare scholarship and pedagogy to see whether or not scholars teach the same paradigms, methods, issue areas and regions that they employ and examine in their own research.
 We use these data to ask similar questions about the impact (or lack of impact) on the thinking of practitioners, and how IR experts can better communicate knowledge via the media to inform policymaking.